CHiPs44/chips44-fonts/README.md

 ## License

-`kbitx` files in the `source` directory are licensed under the [SIL Open Font License](https://openfontlicense.org/), version 1.1 or later.
+`kbitx` files in the `source` directory are licensed under the [SIL Open Font License](https://openfontlicense.org/), version 1.1 or later; see file LICENSE-OFL-1.1.

-Other work like converting these `kbitx` files to FONTX2 and headers files are licensed under the MIT license.
+Other work like converting these `kbitx` files to FONTX2 and headers files are licensed under the MIT license, see file LICENSE-MIT.